Grayson/Properties/README.markdown

 At the moment, this is more or less a proof of concept.
 I'm just tossing this out there because I was interested in the problem space and wanted to mess around with abusing Block syntax.
 Here are a few things I might be interested in doing moving forward:

 1. Stop swizzling `-dealloc`.
 I don't have a plan for this yet, but I'd feel much better not swizzling it.
 2. Document.
-Seriously, I just tossed this together as a quick hack in an evening.
+Seriously, I just tossed this together as a quick hack in a few evenings.
 If I actually use it, I may add some documentation.
 3. Add some extra project targets.
 Integrating this should be as easy as integrating a framework/library.
 Testing might be nice.
 4. Allow for non-ARC compilation.
 I've never had a project that crossed these lines without just tossing around `-fno-objc-arc`, so that'd be an interesting step.
-5. Come up with some syntax for removing blocks.

-As for the latter, I'm assuming that I could reasonably continue to abuse the getter+block syntax and have `-add` and `-remove` in which `-add` returns an object or marker that you can pass to `-remove`.
-That might require a bit more thought in terms of creating the appropriate syntax and hacking around certain limitations.
-In that case, the syntax above will change to be `foo.property(@"bar").add(^{...});`.
-If that comes to pass, I may version this so that there's an "=" and an "add" option when checking out the repo.
-Of course, that assumes that I pursue this beyond my initial curiosity and willingness to think through those concerns.

 ## Usage